-Kate began producing Buachaille – her own brand of specially sourced Scottish wool yarn – in 2015.
-Having a long-standing interest in wool growing and yarn production, and a deep commitment to using (and promoting) quality local materials, Buachaille is the realisation of a long-held dream!
-Buachaille is a fantastic Scottish product, which knitters all over the world enjoy working with and wearing, creating beautiful, colourful garments which will last a lifetime.
-Buachaille even has its own song, composed by Felicity Ford, which you can listen to here!
+We began producing Buachaille – our own brand of specially sourced Scottish wool yarn – in 2015.
+Buachaille is a fantastic Scottish product, which knitters all over the world enjoy working with and wearing (you can see a selection of the projects which have been made with Buachaille here) Buachaille even has its own song, composed by our friend Felicity Ford (which you can listen to here!)

 Where does your yarn come from?

-The yarn is sourced and blended from different Scottish sheep fleeces.
-The majority of the fleeces used in our yarn are from Shetland, with the remainder being sourced on the Scottish mainland.
-We selected fine Shetland and high-grade Cheviot fleeces, whose fibre characteristics suited our precise requirements for an interesting, distinctive, and top-quality hand-knitting yarn that was bouncy and soft enough to wear next to the skin, but also durable enough to last.
-And we also wanted the yarn to be something that knitters would really enjoy working with, allowing them to create beautiful accessories and garments that would last over time.
-The result is a unique yarn with bags of character that really speaks of the Scottish landscape, and the animals that grew it.
-The yarn is ENco certified, which means you can be sure that no harmful pesticides were used to treat the sheep that grew it, and that the yarn itself was processed with minimum environmental impact.
+Buachaille is sourced and blended from Shetland and Cheviot fleeces.
+The majority of the fleeces used are from Shetland itself.
+We selected 80% fine Shetland and 20% high-grade Cheviot fleeces.
+We wanted the yarn to feel “sheepy” but to also be something that knitters would really enjoy working with and wearing.
+The result is a yarn with bags of character that really speaks of its provenance.
+The yarn is ENco certified, which means you can be sure that no harmful pesticides were used to treat the sheep that grew it, that water was used responsibly during scouring, and that the yarn itself was processed with minimum environmental impact.

 What is the yarn called?